-Ruby Thorne joined Royal Birmingham Conservatoire in 2019 and is currently studying BMus (Hons) Music.
-She shares with us what her first few months were like, her experience singing in the guitar chamber as a soloist and what advice she would give to students starting their first year at RBC in September.
+Ruby Thorne shares with us what her first few months studying Music were like.
+Find out about her experience singing in the guitar chamber as a soloist and what advice she would give to students starting their first year at RBC in September.

 What were your expectations before starting your first year at Royal Birmingham Conservatoire?